Bank of England hikes interest rates but resists bolder move

 Associated Press

-LONDON (AP) — The Bank of England raised interest rates by a quarter-percentage point Thursday, shrugging off pressure for a bolder move to combat price increases that have pushed inflation to a 40-year high.
+LONDON (AP) — The Bank of England has raised interest rates by a quarter-percentage-point, shrugging off pressure for a bolder move to combat price increases that have pushed inflation to a 40-year high.

 While the United Kingdom’s central bank began raising interest rates earlier than its counterparts, the Bank of England is now trailing the U.S. Federal Reserve in the worldwide fight against inflation fueled by soaring food and energy prices.

-The Bank of England’s action took its key rate to 1.25% and marked five consecutive increases that began in December.
-The vote was 6-3, with the dissenters supporting a half-point increase.
+The Bank of England’s action Thursday took its key rate to 1.25% and marked five consecutive increases that began in December.

-The Fed, for its part, did go bolder Wednesday, raising its benchmark rate by three-quarters of a percentage point, pushing it to a range of 1.5% to 1.75%.
+The Fed raised its benchmark rate by three-quarters of a percentage point Wednesday, pushing it to a range of 1.5% to 1.75%.

 “It is quickly becoming apparent that more radical action is needed for the Bank of England to establish some sense of stability, because tinkering around the edges simply isn’t cutting it,” Michael Hewson, chief market analyst at CMC Markets UK, said in a note to clients.